w3f/polkadot-wiki/docs/learn/learn-system-chains.md

 import RPC from "./../../components/RPC-Connection"; import Tabs from "@theme/Tabs"; import TabItem from "@theme/TabItem";

+The primary functionality of the Relay chain is to secure the parachains and facilitate secure communication between them.
+All other functionalities like asset transfers, governance, identities and bridging (a potentially resource intensive task) can benefit from operating separately on system chains.
+System chains are responsible for delegating functionality away from the relay chain for peformance reasons, taking advantage of the inherent parallelization the architecture of Polkadot provides.

 ## Overview

 System parachains are those that contain core Polkadot protocol features, but in parachains rather